-Weather wise, you'll be happy to know that Maui's warm tropical climate is fairly consistent year round with daytime highs in the mid-80's to mid-70's during the summer and winter, respectively.
-At the many coastal resorts that dot the island at sea level, temperatures rarely dip below 60°F during the coldest of winter.
-The weather on Maui is typically great for visitors year round.
+Weather-wise, you'll be happy to know that Maui's warm tropical climate is fairly consistent year-round with daytime highs from 75-85°F (23-29°C) during the summer and winter, respectively.
+At the many coastal resorts that dot the island at sea level, temperatures rarely dip below 60°F (15°C) during the coldest of winter.
+The weather on Maui is typically great for visitors year-round.
 The only time Maui's weather is unpleasant is if a winter storm blankets the island with clouds and rain, but those are infrequent and shouldn't be too much of a concern.

 The majority of the rain that Maui receives falls in the winter months, from November through March.
 Rain showers are typically short and are quickly followed by more sunshine, and, if you're lucky, rainbows.
 Rainbows are always said to be a sign of good luck in the islands, meaning you'll return one day if you spot one.